 Custom Dimensions Report

-The fifth report is Custom Dimensions Report.
+The next report is the Custom Dimensions Report.
 This is where you can set up and track helpful data that Google Analytics doesn’t track out of the box on its own, including:

 For more on MonsterInsights custom dimensions, check out The Beginner’s Guide to Google Analytics Custom Dimensions.